 Björn Andersson's Group

-The genome analysis group was formed around a genome sequencing activity.
-A main early project was the Trypanosoma cruzi genome project.
+A main early project of the laboratory was the Trypanosoma cruzi genome project.
 T. cruzi is a protozoan parasite that is the causative agent of Chagas disease, which is a severe infectious disorder that affects millions of people in South and Central America.
-We published the complete genome sequence in 2005.
-We now carry out comparative genomics of different strains, epidemiology, RNA sequencing, proteomics and functional studies of potential new drug targets.
-The sequencing of new strains is performed using 454 and Illumina sequencing.
-We also study Diplomonad species, including strains of Giardia lamblia, an intestinal parasite and an important human pathogen.
-In both parasite projects, the main aim is to identify new drug targets, and to study parasite biology.
+We published the complete genome sequence in Science in 2005.
+We have since then carried out comparative genomics of different strains, epidemiology, RNA sequencing, proteomics and functional studies of potential new drug targets in this and other parasites, including the malaria parasite Plasmodium and Giardia lamblia, an intestinal parasite and an important human pathogen.
+Current projects include improved diagnostics of Chagas disease in Bolivia and studies of unique mechanisms of immune evasion in the parasite, as well as malaria drug resistance studies.

 The genome sequence of Trypanosoma cruzi, etiologic agent of Chagas disease.